miszalinski/working-with-me/README.md

 ## 🌱 What I’m Working On

-- Delegating messier problems (I tend to take too much on myself)
+- Trusting you with the hard stuff (I tend to hoard complex problems instead of delegating them)
 - Saying no earlier (I over-commit when I'm excited)
 - Slowing down to speed up (balancing urgency with sustainability)

-Please call me out if you see me drifting.
+If you see me backsliding, I'll appreciate the nudge.

 ---

 ## 🏠 Outside of Work

-- **Family:** 2 kids 👶 🧒 4 & 6 yo - at times may need to hard stop before 5pm to pick them up from school
+- **Family:** 2 kids (4 & 6 years old)-at times may need to hard stop before 5pm for school pickup
-- **Background:** 🇵🇱 by origin, 🇪🇸 based since 2023.
-I sometimes miss UK cultural references or communicate less clearly in English - tell me directly if something doesn't land right
+- **Background:** Polish by origin, Barcelona-based since 2023.
+I sometimes miss UK cultural references or communicate less clearly in English-tell me directly if something doesn't land right
-- **Weekends:** Usually riding my road 🚴‍♂️ or gravel 🚵‍♂️ bike.
-Always up for a chat, no pressure to pretend interest
+- **Weekends:** Usually riding my road bike or hitting gravel trails.
+Always up for a chat about cycling, no pressure to pretend interest

 Sharing this helps explain my rhythms and reminds us we’re humans first.